Alank99/Rempalago-/Videojuego/GDD_Template.md

 Well-designed feedback, both good (e.g. leveling up) and bad (e.g. being hit), are great for teaching the player how to play through trial and error, instead of scripting a lengthy tutorial.
 What kind of visual feedback are you going to use to let the player know they&#39;re interacting with something?
 That they \*can\* interact with something?

+#### Assets Examples

+#### Backgrounds Examples

 ### **Graphics Needed**

 1. Characters
+    1. Human/player
-    1. Human-like
+        1. Mariachis
-        1. Goblin (idle, walking, throwing)
-        2. Guard (idle, walking, stabbing)
-        3. Prisoner (walking, running)
+        2. Catrinas
+        3. Player / Alex
+        4. Cholo
+        5. Bartender
+        6. Horse
+        7. Axolotl
     2. Other
-        1. Wolf (idle, walking, running)
-        2. Giant Rat (idle, scurrying)
+        1. Xoloitzcuintle
+        2. Rats
+        3. Ropavejero
+        4. Bicitaxi
 2. Blocks
     1. Dirt
-    2. Dirt/Grass
+    2. Dirt / Grass
     3. Stone Block
     4. Stone Bricks
     5. Tiled Floor